anlianguzova/BI_project_reticulata/README.md

 ##### Transcriptome assemblies redundancy reduction via clusterization

 [CD-HIT](https://doi.org/10.1093/bioinformatics/bts565) (v.
 4.8.1) was used to the three transcriptome assemblies separate clusterization.
-Clusters with 95% identity were gathered comparing both strand (+/+, +/-).
-Clusterization was performed using the following [scripts](/Scripts/Host's%20ganglia%20transcriptome%20/Assembly/Clusterization%20(CD-HIT)).
+Clusters with 95% identity were gathered, comparison of both strand (+/+, +/-) was performed.
+Clusterization was carried out using the following [scripts](/Scripts/Host's%20ganglia%20transcriptome%20/Assembly/Clusterization%20(CD-HIT)).

 #### Parasite genome